-Whether it's jazz, blues, a French tune or a sly “tongue in cheek” pop tune, critics, fans and musicians agree that vocalist Maryanne Reall has a distinctive way of taking you on an intimate adventure with her innate musicality, warm mellifluous tone and her subtle caressing each lyric.
+Whether it's jazz, blues, a bossa nova, a French tune or a sly “tongue in cheek” pop tune, critics, fans and musicians agree that vocalist Maryanne Reall has a distinctive way of taking you on an intimate adventure with her innate musicality, warm mellifluous tone and her subtle way of caressing each lyric.
 It has also been said that when Maryanne and her combo de jazz perform live, they create an unforgettable atmospheric gem of music and ambiance.